theGDM/geo-data-app-service/README.md

 # Backend Service

-This backend service is created for the Voosh assignment.
+This backend service is created for the Geo Data App.